Prava102002/healthflex-weatherapp/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+## Installation Instructions
+Follow these instructions to install the dependencies and set up the development environment:

+1.Install Node.js and npm (Node Package Manager) from https://nodejs.org/ if you haven't already.
+Install React Native CLI globally using the command npm install -g react-native-cli (for React Native projects) or create-react-app (for React web projects) using npm install -g create-react-app.
+2.Sign up for an account and obtain API keys for Tomorrow.io API from https://www.tomorrow.io/.
+Update the API keys in the project configuration files.

 ### Purpose
 The purpose of this assignment is to implement a practical application that integrates with weather APIs to fetch and display real-time and forecasted weather data.
 This project will help you gain hands-on experience with React ,API integration, error handling, and user interface design.